astropy/astropy-APEs/APE2.rst

 status: Accepted

-revised-by: Thomas Robitaille, Pey Lian Lim, Simon Conseil - 2023 April 27 - Rewritten following the approval of APE 21 to no longer have Long Term Support (LTS) versions
+revised-by: Thomas Robitaille, Pey Lian Lim, Simon Conseil - 2023 May 15 - Rewritten following the approval of APE 21 to no longer have Long Term Support (LTS) versions

 Abstract